LancesLance56/fundamentaltheoremofcalculus/README.md

 # The Fundamental Theorem of Calculus

-### What it says, why it's true, and why it *has* to be true
+### What it says, why it's true, and why it kind of *has* to be true

 ---

-## 1. Setting the Stage
+## 1. Setting the stage

-Calculus is built from two seemingly unrelated ideas:
+Calculus is basically built from two ideas that seem, at first, to have nothing to do with each other.

-- **Differentiation** — the study of *instantaneous rates of change* (slopes of tangent lines).
+- **Differentiation**: how fast is something changing right now? (slopes, tangent lines)
-- **Integration** — the study of *accumulated quantities* (areas under curves).
+- **Integration**: how much has accumulated in total? (area under a curve)

-For centuries these were treated as separate problems.
-The Fundamental Theorem of Calculus (FTC) is the discovery that they are **inverse operations** — two sides of the same coin.
-This is one of the most important results in all of mathematics, because it turns the (hard, geometric) problem of computing an area into the (easy, algebraic) problem of finding an antiderivative.
+For a long time people treated these as separate problems.
+The big discovery of the Fundamental Theorem of Calculus (FTC) is that they're actually inverse operations of each other.
+That's a huge deal, because it means we can compute a hard geometric thing (area) using an easy algebraic thing (an antiderivative), instead of chopping curves into a million rectangles by hand.

 ---

-## 2. Statement of the Theorem
+## 2. What the theorem actually says

 Let $f$ be continuous on $[a, b]$.

-### Part 1 (The Accumulation Function is an Antiderivative)
+### Part 1: the accumulation function is an antiderivative

 Define